tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_20.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="20.18"}}

 Quick explanation.
 We need to know the name, the type and also the size of file we want to upload.
-We can get it from `sourceFile` object.
+We can get it from `data` object.

-Since `sourceFile` is a `File` type object and `UploadFS.Uploader()` requires an `ArrayBuffer`, we need to transform it somehow.
-This is why we use `FileReader`.

-> You can read more about [FileReader on Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/FileReader)

 Now we can move on to implement that function in PartiesUpload component:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="20.19"}}

-Let's also add `file-uploading` class to our drop zone:
+Let's also add the `file-uploading` css class:

+{{> DiffBox tutorialName="meteor-angular2-socially" step="20.22"}}

+As you probably noticed, there are few warning about missing `meteor/jalik:ufs` module and about the require function.

+Let's create `typings/jalik-ufs.d.ts` file with proper declaration:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="20.20"}}

+and install definitions for NodeJS:

+    $ typings install env~node --save --global

 ### Display Uploaded Images